open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 ```
 If you have a different message, either your Vagrant machine is powered off, or you have multiple machines with the same name, or you are experiencing some other technical issue.

 If your Vagrant machine is powered off, use `vagrant up` to turn it on.
 To shut down your machine, use `vagrant halt`.
 Both of these commands need to be issued within the right directory.
 To destroy your machine entirely, use `vagrant destroy`.

-Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.
+**Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.**

+Incase you accidentally used vagrant destroy:
+- Rebuild the community BeLL following step 4
+- Make sure you use a slightly different username and code in configurations
+- Resend the request on Gitter chat

 We suggest doing some light googling to find out more about the background and commands of vagrant.
 Use `vagrant --help` for other commands that you may need.
 See `vagrant --help` below: